GF ICCCP & (F) CERTIFICATION PROCESS

 Registrants are granted a 4 to 6 weeks grace period to submit:

-A successful ICCCP(F) applicant will be awarded 12 ICCCP CEUs for participation in the CVRP life care planning beta exam.
+A successful ICCCP(F) applicant is awarded 12 ICCCP CEUs for participation in the CVRP life care planning beta exam towards credential compliance.

-Prior to applying, forward a current resume/CV to info@cvrp.ca to determine eligibility at NO COST.
+Prior to applying, candidates may perform a credential eligiblity self-assessment HERE or forward a current resume/CV to info@cvrp.ca to assess eligibility at NO COST.

-1. A CVRP credential in good standing or CCRC, CRC, CCM, CVE, CCVE, ICVE or equivaliant credential; &
+2. Submit proof of a CVRP in good standing, CCRC, CRC, CCM, CVE, CCVE, ICVE or equivaliant credential; &

-4. Proof of citizenship (government ID, the college accepts softs copies but reserves the right to request certified copies); &
+4. Submit proof of citizenship (Government ID, the college accepts softs copies but reserves the right to request hard certified copies); &

-5. Successful peer-review of a redacted life care plan report; &
+5. Submit & achieve a successful peer-review of a redacted life care plan; &

-6. Successful passing of the CVRP ICCCP exam (min 70%, up to 3 rewrites, one 6 month exam deferment).
+6. Complete the ICCCP exam (min 70%, up to 3 rewrites, one 6 month exam deferment).
 Applicants must sit the exam within one year of application submission; &

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).